Aventus-Network-Services/Grants-Program/applications/Aventus_Network.md

 **How did you hear about the Grants Program?** Mark Cachia, *Scytale Ventures*.

 **Aventus Network** is a mature project with a sizable codebase and multiple business clients on-boarded to the chain.
 An integrated suite of end-user, middleware and infrastructure product offerings has been developed and is used by multiple customers.
-Please see p.7a above and the attached project document for more information.

 The Aventus Foundation is the sole contributor to the project since we started building on Substrate in 2019 and became an Ethereum layer 2 with a view to becoming a Polkadot parachain.

-- Previous grants you may have applied for. \
+### Previous grants you may have applied for

-N/A
+No prior grant applications.